Models and APIs

 Structured outputs implementation boundary A high-intent implementation page for teams deciding whether valid JSON is enough or a schema contract is now mandatory.

-Caching, retrieval, and tuning economics A durable search page around one of the easiest ways AI teams waste money and engineering effort.
+Caching, retrieval, and tuning economics A durable systems-economics page around one of the easiest ways AI teams waste money and engineering effort.

 Reasoning vs fast-model economics A durable high-intent page for teams deciding whether premium reasoning is solving an expensive problem or simply inflating runtime cost.